Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Results and Discussion

 \subsection{Simulating Optimal Pacing}

-To illustrate the nature of optimal solution, we first found the optimal pace over 4 km roads with three basic elevation profiles: a flat road, a road with a 5\% grade climb, and a road with two hills.
+To illustrate the nature of optimal solution, we first present the optimal pace calculated by DP over 4 km roads with three basic elevation profiles: a flat road, a road with a 5\% grade climb, and a road with two hills.
 Figure \ref{fig_sim_result_test} shows the three scenarios and the results based on Sub 14 data.
-Optimal power $u$, remaining anaerobic energy $w$, and velocity $v$ are shown in each case.
-The figure also shows which one of the four optimal control mode was chosen in the $u_{mode}$ subplot, in which which values of 1, 2, 3, and 4 correspond respectively to the control u equaling, 0, $CP$, $u_{\dot{v}=0}$, and $u_{max}$.
+The optimal power $u$, remaining anaerobic energy $w$, and velocity $v$ are shown in each case.
+The figure also shows which one of the four optimal control mode was chosen in the $u_{mode}$ subplot, in which values of 1, 2, 3, and 4 correspond respectively to the control u equaling, 0, $CP$, $u_{\dot{v}=0}$, and $u_{max}$.

 On the flat road, the optimal strategy is to go all-out till all anaerobic reserves are depleted and then continue with critical power.
 In this case, the maximum power constraint is activated and the power trajectory stays on the constraint.
 More interestingly, during the ramp course, the optimal pacing strategy benefits from elevation preview.
 The cyclist burns only 2\% of anaerobic energy in the starting line to get to the velocity that can be then maintained by applying $CP$.
 The reserved energy comes to use during the ascent over the hill, by the end of which all of the $AWC$ is expended and the cyclist pedals at $CP$ towards the end.
-During the simulation over a course with two uphill sections, having known about the upcoming downhill, the controller recommends the cyclist to burn most of the anaerobic energy.
-Then during the downhill, the subject recovers 8\% of the $AWC$ to overcome the second hill.
-In this case, all four modes of optimal power are applied.